The letter of Pope Leo to Flavian, bishop of Constantinople, about Eutyches

 Commonly known as the “Tome of Leo”

 In the first half of the 5th century, the great doctrinal controversies in the Christian world all revolved around the divinity and humanity of Christ and how these two were related in Him.
 The 4th Ecumenical Council which took place in Chalcedon presents us with the definitive dogmatic resolution to these controversies and stands even today as the classic expression of the Church’s faith.
 The basis for this conciliar definition was a letter that Pope Leo I sent in advance to the patriarch of Constantinople.
 Pope Leo’s letter, commonly known as the “Tome of Leo,” was originally in Latin in 449 but was translated into Greek for use at the Council of Chalcedon (near Constantinople) in 451.
-Since the Conciliar Greek text is more autoritative, this English translation is from the Greek text.
+Since the Conciliar Greek text is more authoritative, this English translation is from the Greek text.

 Surprised as we were at the late arrival of your charity’s letter, we read it and examined the account of what the bishops had done.
 We now see what scandal against the integrity of the faith had reared its head among you.
 What had previously been kept secret now became clearly revealed to us.
-Eutyches, who was considered a man of honour because he had the title of priest, is shown to be very rash and extremely ignorant.
+Eutyches, who was considered a man of honor because he had the title of priest, is shown to be very rash and extremely ignorant.
 What the prophet said can be applied to him: He did not want to understand and do good: he plotted evil in his bed.
 What can be worse than to have an irreligious mind and to pay no heed to those who are wiser and more learned?
 The people who fall into this folly are those in whom knowledge of the truth is blocked by a kind of dimness.
 They do not refer to

 —the sayings of the prophets, nor to